 Legend.
 This button toggles on or off the current map legend.
 By default, the Sale Status legend is displayed when the map first loads.
-The legend of course corresponds to the current map "visualization", or the colours that are applied to the lots.
-Other visualizations, if available, may be selected using the dropdown menu on the Legend panel.
+The legend corresponds to the current map "visualization", or the colours that are applied to the lots.
+Other map layers, if available, may be selected using the dropdown menu on the Legend panel.
 For example, you might select "Builder" to view lots colour-coded by who owns them.

 Data Summary.
 This button is in the bottom right corner of the map, and is used primarily for viewing a summary of your current lot view.
-Note that when the Data Summary panel is closed, you will still see an active lot count.
+When the Data Summary panel is closed, you will still see an active lot count (floating over the Data Summary box).
 All information displayed in the Data Summary takes into account any active filters you have applied.

 You can also download your current view into a spreadsheet here.
 This is great for lot lists and price lists.
 At least one filter is required, and can be as simple as selecting a Community (Pin button).